 How can I prove payments and transfers were made?

 Each time you enter a payment you are given a confirmation number so you can be sure your request was received.
 In addition, payments will appear on your monthly statement.
-You may also login to the Bill Pay system to see a listing of your transactions under “Payment List”.
+You may also login to the Bill Pay system to see a listing of your most recent transactions under “Payment List”.

 How can I cancel my Bill Pay service?